Optimizing flexographic, gravure and corrugated printing applications through inline viscosity monitoring and control

 - Temperature range from -40 up to 200°C

 - Viscosity range: 0.5 cP up to 50,000 cP

 Achieve the right print quality, cut down costs and enhance productivity

-Integrate an SRV/SRD in the process line and ensure colour consistency throughout the printing process.
+Integrate an SRV in the process line and ensure colour consistency throughout the printing process.
 Achieve constant colours without worrying about colour variations.
-SRV (and SRD) constantly monitors and controls viscosity (and density in case of SRD) and prevents overuse of expensive pigments and solvents.
+SRV constantly monitors and controls viscosity and prevents overuse of expensive pigments and solvents.
 Reliable and automatic ink supply ensures that presses run faster and saves operators’ time.
 Optimise the printing process with an SRV and experience lesser reject rates, lesser wastes, fewer customer complaints, fewer press shut downs and material cost savings.
 And at the end of it all, it contributes to a better bottom line and a better environment!

 Clean in place (CIP)

-SRV (and SRD) monitors the cleanup of the ink lines by monitoring the viscosity (and density) of the solvent during the cleaning phase.
+SRV monitors the cleanup of the ink lines by monitoring the viscosity of the solvent during the cleaning phase.
 Any small residue is detected by the sensor, enabling the operator to decide when the line is clean for purpose.
 Alternatively, SRV provides information to the automated cleaning system to ensure full and repeatable cleaning between runs.

 Superior sensor design and technology

 Sophisticated, patented 3rd generation electronics drive these sensors and evaluate their response.
-SRV and SRD are available with industry standard process connections like ¾” NPT and 1” Tri-clamp allowing operators to replace an existing temperature sensor in their process line with SRV/SRD giving highly valuable and actionable process fluid information like viscosity besides an accurate measurement of temperature using an in-build Pt1000 (DIN EN 60751 Class AA, A, B available).
+SRV is available with industry standard process connections like ¾” NPT and 1” Tri-clamp allowing operators to replace an existing temperature sensor in their process line with SRV giving highly valuable and actionable process fluid information like viscosity besides an accurate measurement of temperature using an in-build Pt1000 (DIN EN 60751 Class AA, A, B available).